-Our senior professionals team's expertise, skill, reputation and relationships with clients and potential clients are critical elements in maintaining and expanding our businesses.
+Our senior professionals' expertise, skill, reputation and relationships with clients and potential clients are critical elements in maintaining and expanding our businesses.
 For example, our Investment Banking business, including Advisory and Evercore ISI, is dependent on our senior Investment Banking professionals and on a small number of senior research analysts, traders and executives.
 In addition, EWM is dependent on a small number of senior portfolio managers and executives.
-Further, the operations and performance of ABS and Atalanta Sosnoff are dependent on a small number of senior executives.
 Our professionals possess substantial experience and expertise and strong client relationships.
 However, they are not obligated to remain employed with us and the market for qualified professionals is highly competitive.
 If any of these personnel were to retire, join an existing competitor, form a competing company or otherwise leave us, it could jeopardize our relationships with clients and result in the loss of client engagements and revenues, which may be material.